 - One black lidded180 litre wheelie bin for refuse.
 The body of each wheelie bin must carry the Council logo and name on the front face.
 Details on the method, colour and style of printing are available from the Council. - One green lidded 180 litre wheelie bin for food & garden waste.
 The body of each wheelie bin must carry the Council logo and name on the front face.
-Details on the method, colour and style of printing are available from the Council. - Clear recycling sacks or blue lidded 240 litre wheelie bin. - 55 litre glass blue box.
+Details on the method, colour and style of printing are available from the Council. - Blue lidded 240 litre wheelie bin.